< Go to Stroller & Car Seat Combos

 The sunshade on this product is large and has an SPF rating of 50+.
 It is one of the nicer options in the group with added ventilation and a vinyl peek-a-boo window with cover.
 The canopy is compatible with the car seats which we like, but it doesn't open all the way with every adapter, and it does get in the way when you install the seat, so you'll need to juggle it around a bit.

 Other convenience features on this stroller include passenger mesh storage pockets, padded leg rest, reclining seat and adjustable handlebar and are included in our more detailed ease of use section in the full-size stroller review.

 The Revolution earned the high in the metric with an 8 of 10 tying with the UPPAbaby Vista Combo.
 This is where the BOB shines coming in ahead of most of the competition, but unfortunately for the Revolution, this metric isn't weighed as heavily as the others.
-The low for the category is a 3 for the Chicco Keyfit Caddy.

 The frame is a solid, sturdy frame that has no flex even with the additional connection points, and the fabric wraps around it nicely with no pinching or scrunching.
 The overall fit and finish of the stroller are good, but it hasn't changed much in the last five years which leaves us wondering if it has stayed the same while others have improved and advanced.
 While this might be true, it is still a beautiful ride that functions well and doesn't have any identifiable missteps in design or execution.

 The tires are air filled rubber, and the wheels are dense plastic They spin well with little to no resistance, and they don't wobble or make noise.
 These are some of the nicest wheels in the review and are what give it some of the best maneuverability in the group.